course-details-portlet

 Course materials

-This course will use recently published articles which the students are expected to read before each session.
+This course will use recently published articles, technical specifications and up-to-date information from the industry.
+The content may change and it will be contextualised for a given semester.
 Online materials will be posted each year for students.

 Credit reductions